carpentries/trainers/README.md

 ## Governance

 The trainer community self governs as per the [governance](governance.md) document.
-As of March 2021 this governance remains provisional pending approval by The Carpentries Executive Council.
+This group is approved by The Carpentries Executive Council as of [date-text](link to minutes).
 The elected leadership panel governs operates according to their [meeting rules](policy/leader_meeting_rules.md).

 Elected members of Leadership as of March, 2022 are: